cristianglezm/EvoGarden/Planning.md

     -   Creating and populating the Quadtrees each tick.
     -   Iterating through actors and calling the appropriate behavior module.
     -   Handling global events like insect reproduction and nutrient healing.
+    -   **Requesting new flowers** via the asynchronous worker pipeline.
+    -   **Processing the `completedFlowersQueue`** at the start of each tick to replace seeds with full flowers.
     -   Collecting all `AppEvent` objects generated by behaviors during a tick.
     -   Compiling the `TickSummary` at the end of each tick.
     -   Measuring the execution time of each tick for performance monitoring.